gertingold/tools4scicomp/manuscript/numpy.rst

    array([[10., 10.],
           [10., 10.]])

 As one can see in this example, the multiplication by a number acts on all elements of the array.
 This behavior is probably what one would expect at this point.
-We will see later, that we are making use at this point of a more general concept referred to as broadcasting.
+As we will see in :numref:`broadcasting`, we are here making use of a more general concept referred to as broadcasting.

 Often, one needs arrays with more structure than the one we have created so far.
 It is not uncommon, that the diagonal entries take a special form.
 An identity matrix can easily be created::